STOCD/OSCR-UI/README.md

 # Windows Users

-For Windows users we have pre-compiled standalone binaries available on the [Releases](https://github.com/STOCD/OSCR-UI/releases) page.
+For Windows users we have an installer available on the [Releases](https://github.com/STOCD/OSCR-UI/releases) page.

 # Installation